What to do After My Car is Flooded

 Ever been driving down the road in the middle of a rain storm and vastly underestimated the depth of the puddle you’re heading towards?
 Or perhaps you’ve just had a bit of a mishap and you’ve found yourself nose down in a ditch, water lapping up around your windscreen.
 Whatever the reason, a flooded car is never good, but what do you do if you’ve sent your engine swimming?
-Let Scrap Car Comparison guide you through everything you need to know.
+We’ll go into detail with the dos and don’ts further down this post, but the very first thing to do is to make sure you do not, under any circumstances, start your engine and you’ll also want to get to safety and call your insurer as soon as possible.

 If you’re looking at a soggy hatchback on your driveway and you know that there’s no chance of getting it back up and running, then Scrap Car Comparison is here to help.
 Contact our friendly and knowledgeable team today and we’ll be able to find the very best price going for your car in an instant.
 Not only that, but with collection agents spread across every area of the country, we can even arrange to come and have the car picked up directly from you absolutely free of charge.